Born: 1923, Wrexham, Merionethshire, Wales.

 Relatives Notified & Address: Son of Robert Thomas Aspinall & Ruby Anna Aspinall, of Ipswich.

-Father: Robert Thomas Aspinall, born 1895, Leigh, Lancashire.
+Father: Robert Thomas Aspinall, born April 1896, Leigh, Lancashire.
+A Civil Servant – Inland Revenue Tax Office.

 Mother: Ruby Anna Aspinall (nee Felgate), born 1898, Laxfield, Suffolk.